 Omega announces the launch of its first anti-magnetic mechanical watch – Seamaster Aqua Terra > 15,000 gauss, which deflects 15,000 gauss of magnetic energy.
-The watch is a result of Omega’s dedication to produce a masterpiece, and its improvisations on its shortcomings.
-Yes, the newly launched watch, when earlier debuted in January, was defective, which the company readily displayed during its launch event in London.
-The defect being: the seconds’ hand stopping when the watch is placed near a magnet, which at times causes up to a 4-minute delay.
+The watch results from Omega’s dedication to producing a masterpiece and its improvisations on its shortcomings.
+When earlier debuted in January, the newly launched watch was defective, which the company readily displayed during its launch event in London.
+The defect being: the second’s hand stops when the watch is placed near a magnet, which at times causes up to a 4-minute delay.
 Until now, Omega has tried fixing this predominant issue by adding a Faraday cage around the timepiece, which isn’t that effective.
 Now, it has adopted the use of liquid metal – a metal alloy licensed by Apple, which effectively ignores magnetic fields.

-The Omega Seamaster Aqua Terra > 15,000 gauss will be available in stores by October.
+The Omega Seamaster Aqua Terra > 15,000 gausses will be available in stores by October.

 [Via – Pocket-Lint]